Texas (TX) 77979,

-Houston-based Mike Nuzzo designed the 18-hole layout for Al Stanger a local rancher in 2007, setting out the fairways within a massive 1,300-acre property that enjoys only a couple of metres of elevation change across the entire site.
+Houston-based Mike Nuzzo designed the 18-hole layout in 2007 for Al Stanger, a local rancher, setting out the fairways within a massive 1,600-acre property that enjoys only a couple of metres of elevation change across the entire site.
 Live oak trees and Keller Creek are integral parts of the routing, with the wandering water course having an effect on eight of the holes.

 To add variety to a somewhat featureless landscape, sixty bunkers of various shapes and sizes were added, with almost half of these sand hazards positioned as fairway traps.
 Half the greens have no sand protection within ten metres of the putting surface and three other greens are completely devoid of bunkers.